 7. Electronic Mail

 We may correspond with you via email unless you advise us in writing that you do not wish for us to do so.
-Email will be treated as written correspondence and we are entitled to assume that the purported sender of an email is the actual sender and that any express or implied approval authority referred to in an email has been validly given.
+The email will be treated as written correspondence and we are entitled to assume that the purported sender of an email is the actual sender and that any express or implied approval authority referred to in an email has been validly given.
 You consent to us monitoring and reading any email correspondence traveling between you and any e-mail recipient employed by Bransens.
-Although we will take the reasonable safeguards to protect the information transmitted, we cannot guarantee that emails will be free from viruses and cannot guarantee the security or confidentiality of them.
+Although we will take reasonable safeguards to protect the information transmitted, we cannot guarantee that emails will be free from viruses and cannot guarantee their security or confidentiality of them.

 8. Data Protection

 8.2.
-For purposes related to the protection of data, the preservation of the integrity of email communication and for facilitating business continuity, as a matter of management practice incoming and outgoing emails including attachments may not necessarily be retained exclusively within the offices of Bransens.
+For purposes related to the protection of data, the preservation of the integrity of email communication, and for facilitating business continuity, as a matter of management practice incoming and outgoing emails including attachments may not necessarily be retained exclusively within the offices of Bransens.
 By instructing us you agree to have consented to such management practice.
 (Subject to the foregoing and to the proviso set out in Clause 9 below) no information concerning you or the matter which we are dealing with on your behalf will be disclosed or passed on to a third party without your specific authority.

 9. Confidentiality, Money Laundering and Proceeds of Crime